panzerdp/dmitripavlutin.com/content/posts/085-get-sizes/index.md

 ![Web page size](./images/web-page-size.png)

-Use the following to access the entire size of the web page (includes the page's padding, but not border, margin or scrollbars):
+Use the following to access the size of the web page content (includes the page's padding, but not border, margin or scrollbars):

 ```javascript
 const pageWidth  = document.documentElement.scrollWidth;